 Some corporations pay no dividends.
 Instead, they reinvest their earnings in the business.
-Share-holders generally benefit through increased earnings, reflected in increased market price for the corporation's shares.
+Stockholders generally benefit through increased earnings, reflected in increased market price for the corporation's stocks.
 A stated policy to this effect can apprise investors.
 This type of dividend policy is often found in growth-oriented corporations.